alexellis/arkade/README.md

 0
 ```

-There is an exit code of zero and no output when the check passed.
+There is an exit code of zero and no output when the check passes.

 You can pass `--verbose` to see a detailed view of what's happening.